jessxphil/mathematics-of-machine-learning-multivariate-calculus/README.md

-# mathematics-of-machine-learning-multivariate-calculus
+# Table of Contents
-Programming Assignments for Imperial College London's Mathematics of Machine Learning: Multivariate Calculus course.
+## Lectures
+- Introduction to Multivariate Calculus

+## Assignments
+- Calculus